Qiu Shaoyun: Awards

 Qiu Shaoyun was posthumously awarded membership in the Chinese Communist Party, a Special-Class Merit citation and the title of "First-Class Hero of the Chinese People's Volunteers Army".
 In North Korea, the Standing Committee of the Supreme People's Assembly of the Democratic People's Republic of Korea posthumously awarded him the title of "Hero of the Democratic People's Republic of Korea", the Gold-Star Medal, and the First-Class Medal of National Flag.

+Legacy

+The Qiu Shaoyun Martyrs Memorial Hall was built in 1959 and opened on 12 October 1962 in Qiu's honor.